YAML vs. JSON: Breaking Down the Key Differences

 What is YAML?

 YAML is a human-readable data-serialization language.
 It is a superset of JSON, which means YAML can contain JSON objects.
 In addition to supporting JSON data types, it also supports dates and timestamps.
-YAML is often used for configuration files in different programming languages and platforms.
+YAML is often used to configure files in different programming languages and platforms.

 Difference Between YAML vs. JSON

-Now that you understand what YAML and JSON are, let's look at the key differences between the two.
+Now that you understand what YAML and JSON are - let's look at the key differences between them.

 Syntax